-The District Council of Tumby Bay is located 45km north of Port Lincoln, and 630km from Adelaide, and covers an area of 266,907 hectares with an estimated population of 2,756.
-Tumby Bay is the major centre of the district, Port Neill a small coastal town 40km north east of Tumby Bay, Ungarra a small agricultural based town located 28km north west of Tumby Bay and Lipson a small historic farming town located 12km north west of Tumby Bay.
+The District Council of Tumby Bay is located 45km north of Port Lincoln, and 630km from Adelaide, and covers an area of 266,907 hectares with an estimated population of 2,817 (2021 Census).
+Tumby Bay is the major centre of the district, Port Neill a small coastal town 40km northeast of Tumby Bay, Ungarra a small agriculturally based town located 28km northwest of Tumby Bay and Lipson a small historic farming town located 12km northwest of Tumby Bay.

 It is an agricultural district farming cereal, oil seed and pulse crops along with sheep and cattle, some fishing activity and tourism industries.
-There are also two private companies currently exploring opportunities for the establishment of future port facilities along the coast north of Tumby Bay, with one proponent having recently announced a proposed commencement date for construction..
+There are also two private companies currently exploring opportunities for the establishment of future port facilities along the coast north of Tumby Bay.